roberson3d/roberson3d.github.io/index.md

 layout: default
 title: "Ricky Roberson | Portfolio"
 brief: |
-  <h4>As a video game engineer based in Chicago, IL, I am passionate about working with a small team of talented individuals to conceive and develop fun games.
-In my ideal role, I thrive in a collaborative environment where I can contribute to unique systems and games, share ownership in creative decisions, and pursue self-motivated ideas.
-I value a culture of creative collaboration, opportunities for professional development, and a sustainable work environment.
-I am excited to be part of a team that creates innovative games and brings joy to players worldwide.<h4>
+  <p>As a video game engineer based in Chicago, IL, I am passionate about working with a small team of talented individuals to conceive and develop fun games.</p>
+  <p>In my ideal role, I thrive in a collaborative environment where I can contribute to unique systems and games, share ownership in creative decisions, and pursue self-motivated ideas.</p>
+  <p>I value a culture of creative collaboration, opportunities for professional development, and a sustainable work environment.
+I am excited to be part of a team that creates innovative games and brings joy to players worldwide.</p>
 ---

 # Resumé

-## Strengths
+## Summary

-* Proven ability to creatively solve complex technical challenges
-* Attentive to technical and visual details to ensure high-quality game development
-* Strong multidisciplinary communication skills to effectively collaborate with cross-functional teams
-* Deep expertise in engineering and tech art, with a focus on creating efficient pipelines
-* Self-motivated and able to work both independently and collaboratively
+Highly skilled and creative game developer with over a decade of experience in Unity engine and C# programming.
+Proven ability to creatively solve complex technical challenges, with a focus on high-quality game development and efficient pipelines.
+Strong multidisciplinary communication skills and ability to work independently or collaboratively.
+Experience in shipping and supporting multiple titles for various platforms.

 ## Skills

-* Over a decade of experience in game development using Unity engine and programming in C#.
-* Shipped and supported multiple titles for various platforms including iOS, Android, Mac & Windows via Steam, and WebGL.
-* Proficient in various game programming fields such as implementing gameplay features, UI/UX, client/server communication, animation, and tools.
+* **Game Development:** Unity3D engine, C# programming, UI/UX, gameplay, client/server communication, animation, tools development.
-* Strong experience in creating CI/CD build systems and content pipeline using Jenkins, Groovy, and Shell.
+* **Build Systems:** CI/CD pipelines, Jenkins, Groovy, Shell scripting.
+* **Platforms:** iOS, Android, Mac, Windows, Steam, WebGL.

 ## Experience

-### Kongregate, Inc. *(formerly Synapse Games, Inc prior to aquisition in October 2018)*
+### Kongregate, Inc. *(Synapse Games, Inc prior to October 2018 acquisition)*

 *Senior Client Engineer, March 2014 - present*<br>
-I am responsible for building the front-end app for each game, working in close collaboration with all departments to implement various features and systems.
-This includes developing new gameplay features and combat systems, designing and implementing UI layout and functionality, handling communication with server authorative APIs, and provide post-release support and maintenance for live games.
-I also contribute to the development of CI/CD build pipelines and improvements, automating content pipeline and tools for efficient, and ensure plugins and engine maintenance.
-My role involves working closely with cross-functional teams and supporting the entire game development lifecycle to deliver high-quality, engaging games to players.
+  * Developed front-end app for multiple games, collaborating with cross-functional teams to implement various features and systems, including gameplay features, UI/UX, and server communication.
+  * Architected and authored combat systems, UI, AI, skill system, and visual effects for multiple titles, enhancing gameplay experience.
+  * Implemented and managed CI/CD build pipelines, ensuring smooth development and release processes.
+  * Modularized core systems into game-independent packages, improving code reusability and maintainability.
+  * Created tools and guidelines for asset pipeline, establishing reliability in the content pipeline process.

 ***Unannounced Project***
-  * Assisted in designing and authored the client end combat system, contributing to the development of game play elements.
+  * Designed and authored the client end combat system, contributing to the development of game play elements.
   * Modularized core systems from previous titles into game independent packages, improving code reusability and maintainability.
   * Developed tools and guidelines for asset pipeline, establishing reliability in the content pipeline process